Not sure how the bid writing process works? This comprehensive bid writing guide will explain how to write the perfect tender response!

 They won’t get read, and you may be penalised for not reading the instructions properly.

-CVs, mortgage applications, social media profiles… we’ve all thought about embellishing the truth a little.
+CVs, mortgage applications, social media profiles… we’ve all thought about embellishing the truth a little from time to time.

 While you may think it’s okay to say anything on your tender submission to help you get the job, you must avoid this at all costs.